vizn3r/web_scraper/README.md

         Enter 'output directory': out/ --> will create 'out' dir in directory that the executable is Enter 'output directory': ../out/ --> will create 'out' dir in directory before that directory the executable is
         ```

+- If you have any problems/questions, create New Issue